-Edit, sign, append, and save with 9 of our favorite PDF editors
+Edit, sign, append, and save with 9 of the best PDF editors

 Nitro Pro 10 ($160)

-Whether intended for personal or business use, Nitro Pro 10 offers packages tailored for various workloads.
-The software’s flexibility is undeniable, allowing users to convert PDF files to Microsoft Word, Excel, or PowerPoint file formats — and vice versa — and providing a suite of editing tools for creating and editing scanned paper documents from your local printer.
-In addition, users can convert emails and their accompanying attachments directly to PDF, as well as preview and merge PDF documents into a single file.
+Whether intended for personal or professional use, Nitro Pro 10 offers packages tailored toward various workloads.
+The software’s flexibility is undeniable, and allows users to convert PDF files to Microsoft Word, Excel, or PowerPoint formats (and vice versa).
+It also provides a suite of editing tools for creating and editing scanned documents from your local printer.
+Users can even convert emails and their accompanying attachments directly to PDF, as well as preview and merge PDF documents into a single file.

-When a PDF requires a digital signature, the software supplies tools for sharing and editing documents using any Web browser, even if the other party doesn’t possess Nitro Pro 10.
-The interface is straightforward and easy to navigate, much akin to Microsoft Office, and Nitro offers a two-week free trial for those looking to try out the program.
+When a PDF requires a digital signature, the software supplies tools for sharing and editing documents using any web browser, even if the other party doesn’t possess Nitro Pro 10.
+The interface is straightforward and easy to navigate, much akin to Microsoft Office, and Nitro offers a two-week trial for those looking to try out the program before commiting.
 It’s one of the pricier programs on our list at $160, but that’s fitting — it’s also one of the most complete.

 Available for: Windows